 Medium-bodied, vibrant, fresh, and floral, with a cedar and tobacco edge to the ripe, lifted red fruits and rounded texture on the palate.
 Drink from 2022-2034.

 The first vintage blended with Michel Rolland shows licorice, stone, fresh dark berries, cigar box and a hint of oak, with a sweet, dark chocolate, round plum character.

 From a blend of blend of 40% Merlot, 40% Cabernet Franc and 20% Cabernet Sauvignon.
 This is a different style for Figeac.
 Much of the credit goes to the bringing in Michel Rolland and Valmy Nicolas from Chateau La Conseillante in Pomerol.
 This is the first vintage where Michel Rolland was involved in the blending.
 Notes of truffle, earth, coffee bean, licorice and spicy berry notes opened to a silky, round, supple textured, elegant wine, filled with ripe, sweet, plums and black raspberries.
 92-94 Pts

-With equal parts Cabernet Sauvignon, Cabernet Franc and Merlot, the wine reached 13% alcohol.
+With equal parts Cabernet Sauvignon, Cabernet Franc and Merlot, the wine reached 13% ABV.
 Aged in 100% new oak, forest floor, stone, red berry and leafy aromas open to a medium-bodied, tannic, red berry-dominated St. Emilion.
 There is some dryness in the kirsch finish.
 88-90 Pts

 Fresh herbs, dark ripe berries, licorice, cassis and green peppercorn aromas fill the perfume.
 Full bodied, tannic and slightly austere in character, with intensity, licorice and bright black cherry flavors, this is a successful vintage for the traditionally styled Figeac.
 92-94 Pts